eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # Review Intervals

 The equation for the review interval is found by manipulating the definition of retrievability.

-Start from this:
+Starting from this:

 $$
 R = \left(1 + F\frac{t}{S}\right)^C